-A lack of elevation data for parts of the refuge leads to uncertainty in the model results.
+A lack of elevation data for a small fraction of the refuge leads to some additional uncertainty in the model results.
 The small amount of land that is predicted to persist at the higher SLR scenarios does so only because the elevations of these lands are unknown.
-This was especially true for the small quantity of dry lands at this refuge.
-Therefore, it may be assumed that scenarios of approximately 1.5 m of SLR by 2100 have the potential to completely inundate the refuge.
+Therefore, it may be assumed that SLR scenarios as low as the IPCC mean SLR by 2100 (0.39 m SLR by 2100) have the potential to completely inundate the refuge.